redis/redis-doc/commands/expire.md

 `RENAME b a`, it does not matter if the original `a` had a timeout associated or not, the new key `a` will inherit all the characteristics of `b`.

+Refreshing expires
+---

+It is possible to call `EXPIRE` using as argument a key that already has an existing expire set.
+In this case the time to live of a key is *updated* to the new value.
+There are many useful applications for this, an example is documented in the *Navigation session* pattern above.

 Expire accuracy
 ---